 - Base Layer: The mattress starts with a 1″ layer of high-density base foam.
 This is a poly foam that simply serves as a foundation for the coils above.

-Rounding out the mattress is a 1.25″ quilted wool and organic cotton topper.
+- Quilted Wool Top Layer: Rounding out the mattress is a 1.25″ quilted wool and organic cotton topper.
 The wool is actually Joma Wool, which is a natural fiber that is grown in New Zealand.
 It’s fluffy, yet also quite resilient.
 Overall, this topper gives the bed a soft, comfortable feel.

-If you happen to get the bed dirty or you have a little red wine accident, the company recommends you spot clean the cover with a mild detergent.
-Also, the company makes sure to state you should dab the cover instead of rubbing it.
+As we referenced above, the Bloom Hybrid uses a premium, non-removable topper/cover.
+It’s soft, comfortable, and gives the bed a luxurious look.
+If you happen to get the bed dirty or you have a little red wine accident, the company recommends you spot clean the cover with a mild detergent, ensuring that you dab the cover instead of rubbing it.